perseids-project/JackSON/docs/DEPLOY.md

 	gem install passenger
 	passenger-install-apache2-module

-This server could be running on a system with other servers using a different version of ruby, so you might be using

 If you're using **rbenv** instead of **rvm** you might get an error message like this one...

 	passenger-install-apache2-module: command not found